This high protein granola recipe is the perfect homemade protein snack, that’s portable, delicious and ready in 30

-But, I wanted a high fiber granola with protein to prevent incessant snacking.
-You see, those are important components for fullness and satisfaction and often what I recommend as snacks for athletes and even healthy snacks for breastfeeding.
+In short, I wanted a high fiber granola with protein to prevent incessant snacking, since these are important components for fullness and satisfaction and often what I recommend as snacks for athletes and even healthy snacks for breastfeeding.

 Now, with this protein granola, you can get the power of both within this neat little portable snack and high protein granola recipe.

 Gather your ingredients.
 You can really use any nuts/seeds or even any protein powder you have at home.

 I have never added pb2 to granola before, but it soaks right into the granola just as any other protein powder would.

 I chose to use olive oil in this recipe for more unsaturated fats.
 If you prefer, you could also use butter (if not vegan) or coconut oil, or even vegetable oil.

 Obviously, if you want to keep it a vegan granola, stick with maple or agave syrup, and your favorite oil choice.
 I found that the olive oil was rather neutral, but you may prefer the taste or texture of coconut oil, too.